cptnstratton/cptnstratton.github.io/_posts/2017-08-14-New-Blog-Post.md

 ---

 This site will be showcasing my IT skills.
-This page will list the consulting work I am available for.
+I am available to assist with:
-  *Custom Programming
+  +Custom Programming
-  *Database Design
+  +Database Design
-  *Network Configuration
+  +Network Configuration
-  *Website Design
+  +Website Design
-  *SQL Coding
+  +SQL Coding
+  +Data Migration (including email and databases)